rcernich/fools-errands/modular-mvp/readme.md

 The extended application then needs to do the following:
 * Define a Ginjector interface that "mixes in" the Ginjector interfaces for the base application, plus all extensions.
-* Define a 'GinjectorSingleton' implementation that creates an instance of the extended Ginjector.
+* Define a `GinjectorSingleton` implementation that creates an instance of the extended Ginjector.
 * Define a module that includes the modules for the base application, plus all extensions.
-* Define a 'replace-with' for 'GinjectorSingleton'.
+* Define a `replace-with` for `GinjectorSingleton`.
-* Define a 'gin.ginjector' property, set to the extended Ginjector.
+* Define a `gin.ginjector` property, set to the extended Ginjector.

 ###Project Structure